Mead: Regional variants

 An Ethiopian mead variant tej (ጠጅ, /am/) is usually home-made and flavored with the powdered leaves and bark of gesho, a hop-like bittering agent which is a species of buckthorn.
 A sweeter, less-alcoholic version (honey-water) called berz, aged for a shorter time, is also made.

-In Kenya, a mead variant called Muratina is usually home-made which is used during a number of different important religious and social events.
+In Kenya, a mead variant called muratina is usually home-made which is used during a number of different important religious and social events.

 Mead in Poland and Ireland has been part of culinary tradition for over a thousand years.

+Mead has been created by fermenting honey with water, fruits and spices for thousands of years in the United Kingdom.
+Monasteries created mead as a byproduct of bee keeping.

 In the United States, mead is enjoying a resurgence, starting with small home meaderies and now with a number of small commercial meaderies.
 As mead becomes more widely available, it is seeing increased attention and exposure from the news media.
-This resurgence can also been seen around the world in the UK and Australia particularly with session (lower alcohol styles) sometimes called hydromel and Mead-Beer Hybrids also known as Braggots.
+This resurgence can also been seen around the world in the UK and Australia particularly with session (lower alcohol styles) sometimes called hydromel and mead-beer hybrids also known as braggots.